Central States Development Partners, Inc.

 Picture

-Central States Development Partners, Inc. closed on $10 million in federal New Markets Tax Credits (NMTC) and $2.2 million in Nevada State New Market Tax Credits to finance the construction and equipping of a 33,011-square-foot Youth Development Complex located in North Las Vegas, Nevada.
+Central States Development Partners, Inc. closed on $10 million in federal New Markets Tax Credits (NMTC), and $2.2 million in Nevada State New Market Tax Credits to finance the construction and equipping of a 33,011-square-foot Youth Development Complex located in North Las Vegas, Nevada.
 Situated in a severely distressed community with a 31.9% poverty rate, median family income at 53% of the area median, and unemployment 2.44 times the national rate, this facility will serve 2,395 youth—86% of whom are low-income students, 90% low-income community residents, and 64% are expected to be from single-parent households.
 This $21.1 million project is located near three public elementary schools and will sit on five acres of land donated by the Clark County School District, which transferred the property to the County, and then to the Shaquille O'Neal Foundation, putting the project into motion.
 The site will provide services for individuals from infancy through 24 years of age, through the onsite Early Childhood Development Center, Boys & Girls Club of Southern Nevada, and Communities In Schools (CIS), including the country's first CIS Alumni Center, which will serve former CIS students, helping them navigate and succeed in their personal, academic, and professional lives.
 The project will retain 37 full-time jobs and create 10 full-time jobs.

 Central States closes on $5 Million Federal and $3 Million Kentucky State NMTC Allocation for rural, Critical Access Hospital in Russell Springs, Kentucky